beccadax/PatternKit/README.md

 ### Uncertain design questions

 * Do we need the `PatternMatch` type, or can we just return a `SubSequence`?
 This probably depends on how capturing works.
+* How many matching methods do we want, and with what sort of naming convention?

 ### Just need to do